simplex-chat/simplex-chat/simplex-messaging.md

 `port` is optional, the default TCP port for SMP protocol is 5223.

+`serverKeyHash` is an optional hash of the server transport key used during transport handshake (see [Appendix A](#appendix-a)).

 Encryption keys are encoded using [X509][11] specification.

 Defining the approach to out-of-band message passing is out of scope of this protocol.
-See [Appendix B](#appendix-b) for one of the possible practical approaches.

 ## Simplex queue